Growing Roses - Your

 Foolproof Guide to Rose Care and How to Grow Roses

-show you how to grow roses successfully.
-We will look at rose planting,
+show you how to grow them successfully.
+We will look at planting them out,

-rose care, rose types and rose pruning and rose cuttings.
+rose care, the different type, pruning and rose cuttings.

 tea